kyrafetter/ai-image-detector/README.md

 Overall, the most important feature we felt impacted our model performance with the epoch number.
 Our first model did surprisingly well with only 5 epochs, but the added complexity of the second model may have meant that more epochs would have helped, especially in tweaking the learning rate; changing the learning rate in the early epochs may have contributed to slower learning, hence potentially reduced performance.
 The main limitation of the epoch count was hardware constraints, as we did not get the chance to run the model on higher performance hardware.
 Despite these limitations, however, we still felt our model was performing well, and could certainly improve with improvements such as epoch count, learning rate tweaking, etc. to learn the added noise and allow the model to be more robust.

+One note regarding the above, is that we did see slightly better performance on our second model after doubling the number of epochs and delaying the learning rate change.
+The theory was that the higher number of epochs would allow the model more time ot learn, and delaying the learning rate would prevent learning speed changes too quickly.
+However, we also saw our model to had a seemingly higher risk of overfitting, due to a larger gap between training and validation data.
+To deal with this in the future, additional epochs could be helpful in smoothing out the more general trends of our loss and accuracy graphs.
+Additionally, tweaking the architecture and layer structuring could potentially help to improve our results.

 ## Conclusion

 For future directions, we would like to increase the size of our training dataset.
 Due to computational restraints, we used a subset of the original Kaggle dataset of 12,000 images, split 80-20 for training and validation.
 We predict that we may be able to achieve higher validation accuracy if we can increase the number (and thus diversity) of images in the training set.